 Under English contract law, a contract is ‘frustrated’ if an event occurs which the parties could not have foreseen when contemplating the contract that radically alters the parties' performance of the contract such that it would be unjust for them to continue.
 Since the effect of frustration is to release the parties from further contractual performance, the bar for a finding of frustration is set high by the courts.

-The issue of whether Brexit can constitute a frustrating event was considered by the English High Court in the recent case of Canary Wharf v European Medicines Agency .
+The issue of whether Brexit can constitute a frustrating event was considered by the English High Court last year in the case of Canary Wharf v European Medicines Agency .
 In this case the European Medicines Agency (EMA) - the EU agency responsible for the approval of medicines - argued that its 25-year lease on premises in London, granted in 2014 and worth a reported £500 million, with the Canary Wharf Group was ‘frustrated’ by Brexit.

 Unfortunately for the EMA, the High Court held that, in this case, the lease had not been frustrated by Brexit.
 Consequently, the EMA remained liable not only to pay rent but also to perform its other contractual obligations for the remainder of the term.
-The EMA was given permission to appeal to the Court of Appeal, but this appeal was withdrawn following a settlement reached between the parties in July 2019.
+The EMA was given permission to appeal to the Court of Appeal but this appeal was withdrawn following a settlement reached between the parties in July 2019.

 The EMA case affirms that the English common law doctrine of frustration is unlikely to save contracting parties from contracts entered into that have since turned out to be a bad deal because of Brexit.

 In addition to considering whether to include a specific Brexit clause in a contract, assess what amendments might be needed to existing contracts or included in future contracts.
 For example: